 How to Create a Language Learning App Like Duolingo?

 Today, when so many companies become international, it is very important to be at home with a foreign language.
 We are all aware of this fact.
-Therefore, while some of us are looking for ways of effective learning new languages, others are trying to find an optimal solution to the problem, in particular, by creating education mobile and web platforms.
+Therefore, while some of us are looking for effective ways of learning new languages, others are trying to find an optimal solution to the problem, in particular, by creating education mobile and web platforms.
 And the most successful services of the sort can also be very good sources of income for their owners.
-The bright example is Duolingo.
+A bright example is Duolingo.